TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They are kinder to your baby's skin.
 They don't force your baby to breathe in chemicals.
 And they don't harm the environment.

-Clothing chemicals (flame retardants, for example) are designed to withstand washing, so even hand-me-downs that have been washed 100 times will still contain traces.
+Clothing chemicals, such as flame retardants, withstand washing, so even hand-me-downs that have been washed 100 times will still contain traces.

 If you know the person handing them down well enough, ask questions about the origin of the clothes to establish the likelihood of them being chemical-free.